tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 An example of independent performance tests are available at [TechEmpower](https://www.techempower.com/benchmarks/#section=data-r21)

 Performance is in focus, and .NET have a lot of performance improvements with every release.

+It is also possible to compile .NET to native code before deployment.
+This gives smaller executables and faster startup.

 You must ask yourself: How performance critical is my application?
 Writing your code easy to understand is preferred.